stephyriega/stephyriega/README.md

 ### Hi! :)

 ### About me
 I am an Economist from PUCP and currently, I'm a Data Project Associate at [Ed & Crime Lab of the University of Chicago's Urban Labs](https://educationlab.uchicago.edu/).
-Previously, I have worked as a  Research Assistant in [Group of Analysis for Development (GRADE)](https://www.grade.org.pe/) and as a Research Analyst in [Innovations for Poverty Actions](https://github.com/PovertyAction).
+Previously, I have worked in [Group of Analysis for Development (GRADE)](https://www.grade.org.pe/) and in [Innovations for Poverty Actions](https://github.com/PovertyAction).

 I’m interested in Applied Microeconomics and Data Sciense and my field of interests are Education, Labor and Gender.

-You can reach me at @sriegae on Twitter, write an email at riega.stephy@pucp.edu.pe or check out my [website](https://stephyriega.github.io/) for contact information.
+You can reach me at @sriegae on Twitter, write an email at sriega@uchicago.edu or check out my [website](https://stephyriega.github.io/) for contact information.

 <br>